Tmitchy/Web-Application-Security-Assessment/README.md

 To detect ID0R injection attempts, I followed a structured analysis process on an access log:

- 1 - Analyzing the parameters :<br>
+ 1 - Analyzing the parameters:<br>
 I analyzed the request parameters for user IDs.

 2 - Analyzed the pages:<br>
-I Looked at the number of requests made to the same page, trying to find a pattern.
+I looked at the number of requests made to the same page, trying to find a pattern.

-3 - Analyzed the IP adress:<br>
+3 - Analyzed the IP address:<br>
 I conducted an analysis of the IP address to ascertain whether it had requested multiple pages through parameter manipulation.
 My findings revealed that the same IP address, 192.168.31.174, requested and successfully accessed various user IDs (object Identifiers) by altering the numerical value within the parameters.
 This observation highlights potential security vulnerabilities related to user authentication and access controls, suggesting a need for stricter validation mechanisms to prevent unauthorized data access.

 4 -Recommended mitigation steps:<br>